EtienneBonvin/cosmo_project/README.md

 ## Deep Learning

-The core code for our work regarding Deep Learning is located in the __Deep_Learning_Approch.ipynb__ notebook.
-There you will find all our tests, from the __single neural network__ to the __crowd of experts__ along with the different optimizations we made.
+The application of the code for our work regarding Deep Learning is located in the __Deep_Learning_Approch.ipynb__ notebook.
+There you will find all our tests, from the __single neural network__ to the __supercrowd__ along with the different optimizations we made.

-However, there's two implementations that needed a bit more application and modularity, namely the implementation of the __Crowd__ and of the one of the __Experts__.
+However, there's some implementations that needed a bit more application and modularity, namely the implementation of the __Crowd__, the __Experts__, the __CollaborativeCrowd__ and finally the __SuperCrowd__.

 ### Crowd predictions

 Based on the principle of the _Wisdom of Crowds_, we created a crowd of neural networks which will reduce the variance of our predictions and hence reduce the overall error.
 This specific implementation necessited a class to itself for modularity and cleaness reasons.
 All the code for this class is located in the file crowd.py.
-Note that the created crowds are automatically saved in the session folder to avoid redoing heavy computations.
+Note that the created crowds are automatically saved in the _session_ folder to avoid redoing heavy computations.
 It has also been made so that it is highly parametrable, again to enforce modularity.

 ### Experts predictions